 \section{Integrating ZX diagrams}

-In this section we show how to integrate a wide class of ZX diagrams using algebraic ZX-calculus.
-This allows us to evaluate the expectation and variance of a quantum circuit's derivative over the uniform distribution, as demonstrated in section~\ref{sec:qml}.
+In this section we show how to diagrammatically integrate ZX diagrams using algebraic ZX-calculus.
+This will allow us to evaluate the expectation and variance of a quantum circuit's derivative over the uniform distribution, as demonstrated in Section~\ref{sec:qml}.